jackmaden/philosophybreak/src/pages/articles/the-stoics-on-what-to-do-when-the-world-feels-broken/index.md

 ---
 title: "How Can We Live When the World Feels Broken?
 The Stoics: By Carrying On"
 description: 'The Stoics, Toni Morrison, C.S.
-Lewis, and Jane Goodall on facing uncertain times with collective strength rather than isolated fear.'
+Lewis, and Jane Goodall on facing uncertain times with collective strength, rather than isolated fear...'
 image: "./sophia.jpg"
 imageAlt: "St. Sophia the Almighty Wisdom, by Nicholas Roerich (1932)"
 imageSeo: "./sophia.jpg"